BEST Rocket League Settings [Camera, Controls, Video & More]

 Render Detail – Custom

-It is custom due to the personalized advanced settings set which is covered ahead.
+It is custom due to the personalized advanced settings set, which is covered ahead.

 Frames Per Second (FPS) – According To The Monitor

-We recommend you to FPS more than your monitor supports.
+We recommend you use FPS more than your monitor supports.
 For example, if your monitor can output 240, set it at 360.
 The setting may seem unfamiliar, but the reason behind it is increasing FPS massively decreases input lag,

 Advanced Settings